benerone/soapStub/README.md

 Once you've done this, code the behavior part of your service (replace ```//Your code``` with your code).

 Now, you have your wsdl and your service.
-Follow exemple prodived at https://github.com/vpulim/node-soap#soaplistenserver-path-services-wsdl---create-a-new-soap-server-that-listens-on-path-and-provides-services and replace the service by your service and 'myservice.wsdl' by your wsdl.
+Follow exemple provided at https://github.com/vpulim/node-soap#soaplistenserver-path-services-wsdl---create-a-new-soap-server-that-listens-on-path-and-provides-services and replace the service by your service and 'myservice.wsdl' by your wsdl.

 That'all.